-The results of the Organizational Performance Self-Assessment Survey revealed that the school staff is generally satisfied with the leadership of the school.
-They frequently agreed that the school leadership has created a working environment that is safe and productive.
+The results of the Organizational Performance Improvement Self-Assessment Survey revealed that the school staff is generally satisfied with the leadership of the school.
+They agreed that the school leadership has created a working environment that is safe and productive.
 Consensus among the staff denoted the school leader shares information about the school.
 Most of the members of the staff are aware of the school's vision and mission.
+The school staff indicated that they are not asked their opinion or what they think about various aspects of the school program.